p-b-d-z/terraform-cloudflare/README.md

 ```

 ## Troubleshooting
 You may need to modify some state manually.
-For example, the `cloudflare_account` "type" resource cannot be modified or imported (bug?).
+For example, the `cloudflare_account` "type" attribute cannot be modified or imported (bug?).
 You may need to manually add the type attribute.
 To do this, following these steps:
 ```bash
 terraform state pull > current.state
 cp current.state new.state